tonib/multihead-rnn-classifier/README.md

 * "ContextColumns" are column names that will be feed as "context".
 * "NNetworkElements" is the number of cells on the "recurrent" layer.
 * "SequenceLength" is the number of tokens that are feeded to the model for prediction/training.
+* If false, the canned [RNNEstimator](https://www.tensorflow.org/api_docs/python/tf/contrib/estimator/RNNEstimator) is used create the model.
+If true, a custom model is created.

+Other numbers are used to define when to stop train the model:
 * "PercentageEvaluation" is the percentage of the CSV files that will be used to train to the model, but just to get an accuracy evaluation.
   It's a "100%" based number.

-Other numbers are used to define when to stop train the model:
 * "MaxEpochs" is the number of epochs to train.
 Zero means train indefinitely.
 * "MaxTrainSeconds" is the number of seconds to train.
 Zero means train indefinitely.
 This number will be checked after ending a epoch train, so an entire epoch will not be interrupted.